cfjedimaster/raymondcamden2023/src/posts/2024/05/13/2024-05-13-links-for-you.md

 ## Converting Plain Text to HTML

 This is a pretty cool article on Smashing Magazine, ["Converting Plain Text To Encoded HTML With Vanilla JavaScript"](https://www.smashingmagazine.com/2024/04/converting-text-encoded-html-vanilla-javascript/).
 If you've ever left a comment on a website where your text was 'automatically enhanced', then you've seen an example of taking plain text input and converting to HTML.
-Sometime's that's as simple as noticing blank lines in input and converting them to paragraphs, sometimes it's more fancy changes like converting `*something*` to italics (as Markdown does).
+Sometimes that's as simple as noticing blank lines in input and converting them to paragraphs, sometimes it's more fancy changes like converting `*something*` to italics (as Markdown does).
 In this post by Alexis Kypridemos, he discusses the various different ways of doing just this.

 ## Let vs Const - the Final Answer